-- 1. Open the Smart Client Portal. - 2.
-Select View Transactions. - 3.
-Enter the cardholder's Thredd Token and search for the authorisation records. - 4.
-Right-click the transaction and select More Details > View Transaction Details.
-The Transaction Details screen is shown. - 5.
+- 1. Open the Smart Client Portal and select View Transactions. - 2.
+Enter the cardholder's Thredd Token and search for the authorisation records. - 3.
+Right-click the transaction and select More Details > View Transaction Details to display the Transaction Details screen. - 4.
 Click the arrow to the right of the Device field.
-The Payment Token screen is displayed.
+This displays the Payment Token screen.

-Figure 18: FPayment Token screen on Smart Client
+Figure 18: Payment Token screen on Smart Client

-- 6. The screen shows the payment token details supplied by MDES/VDEP, along with the decision process information.
-The One Time Password value is shown in the Activation Code field. - 7.
+- 5. The screen shows the payment token details supplied by MDES/VDEP, along with the decision process information.
+The One Time Password value is shown in the Activation Code field. - 6.
 Once provided to the cardholder, they should be able to enter this into their Wallet app to authenticate.